ON THIS PAGE:

 "IMAGINE YOU ARE GUILTY OF AN OFFENCE AND HAVE DECIDED TO PLEAD GUILTY, BUT THE CASE PUT FORWARD BY THE PROSECUTION IS DIFFERENT TO WHAT YOU ACCEPT ACTUALLY HAPPENED"

-Imagine you are guilty of an offence and have decided to plead guilty, but the case put forward by the prosecution is different to what you accept actually happened.
+Imagine you are guilty of an offence and have decided to plead guilty, but the case put forward by the prosecution is more serious than what you accept actually happened.

 In these circumstances, you can still plead guilty but can do so on a proposed basis (a basis of plea) which the judge and the prosecution can either accept or reject.